How to Commit to a Relationship Without Making Mistakes

 When you come to terms with your true feelings and realize you do indeed want to commit to a relationship, give some attention to the following ideas.

 The biggest mistake you can make is not having a plan and focusing on the goal you want to achieve.
 You need to know how you want your relationship to proceed.
 You need to know where it’s headed.

-First, answer these questions:
+There are reasons for this.
+First, answer these two questions:

 - Or do you want to remain single all your life and deal with life’s trials and tribulations all by yourself?

 Whatever it is, it all goes back to knowing what you want in life.
 The easiest way to get in touch with that is to look ahead.
 Imagine how things will be in the future.